jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 the ability of malicious threat actors to impact entire fleets, both in terms of control and data access.
 23
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 The growing reliance on these backend systems highlights the urgent need for
 OEMs to safeguard both the software components and the sensitive data stored in their backend systems.
 An ever\-changing SBOM makes it extremely challenging to manage Threat Analysis and Risk Assessment (TARA) for modern vehicles.
-As a part of the organizations broad Risk Management efforts, TARA is a specific framework which has been developed as an in\-depth yet static process.
+As a part of the organization’s broad Risk Management efforts, TARA is a specific framework which has been developed as an in\-depth yet static process.
 But, TARA is rapidly evolving into a dynamic framework.
 The impact of this mindset shift is dramatic, as stakeholders must adopt new tooling and platforms, and ensure